hc-jinghu/NoteSide/README.md

 # NoteSide
-A simple to-do list program using Python3 with OOP, PySimpleGui, and Docker
+A simple to-do list program using Python3 with OOP, PySimpleGui, and CI/CD with Jenkins and Docker.

 Main purpose:
 Allows user to make a list of ToDo tasks, check and uncheck them depending on the completion status.